Gmail interface

 The Gmail interface makes Gmail unique amongst webmail systems for several reasons.
 Most evident to users are its search-oriented features and means of managing e-mail in a "conversation view" that is similar to an Internet forum.

-An official redesign of the Gmail interface was rolled out on November 1, 2011 that simplified the look and feel of Gmail into a more minimalist design to provide a more consistent look throughout Google products and services as part of an overall design change.
+An official redesign of the Gmail interface was rolled out on November 1, 2011 that simplified the look and feel of Gmail into a more minimalist design to provide a more consistent look throughout Google products and services as part of an overall design overhaul.
 Another major redesign took place April 2018 which introduced new information rights management controls designed for business use cases.

 Programming

 Gmail makes use of Ajax, employing browser features such as JavaScript, keyboard access keys and Web feed integration.

 Organization

 Advanced search

 Gmail allows users to conduct advanced searches using either the Advanced Search interface or through search operators in the search box.
 Emails can be searched by their text; by their ‘From’, ‘To’ and ‘Subject’ fields, by their location, date and size; by associated labels, categories and circles, by whether or not the message is read, and by whether or not the message has an attachment.
 There are also a large number of advanced search operators.
-By default, Gmail combines search terms with an invisible “AND”.
-Gmail allows the use of Boolean operators such as “OR” for finding messages that match at least one of the more search terms.
+By default, Gmail combines search terms with an invisible "AND".
+Gmail allows the use of Boolean operators such as "OR" for finding messages that match at least one of the more search terms.